Working in the UK for EU Citizens

-- EU Settlement Scheme, Eu, EEA and Swiss citizens and their families who move to the UK during the transition period are required to apply for pre-Settled Status under the EU Settlement Scheme.
+- EU Settlement Scheme, EU, EEA and Swiss citizens and their families who moved to the UK during the transition period would be able to apply for pre-settled status under the EU Settlement Scheme.

 - he/she started living in the UK by 31 December 2020; AND

 - lived in the UK for a continuous 5-year period (known as ‘continuous residence’)

 - An EU citizen will get a ‘pre-settled status’ (also known as limited leave to remain, as it only allows to remain in the UK for 5 years and then the application for a settled status could be made), if he/she does not have 5 years’ continuous residence in the UK, but started living in the UK by 31 December 2020.

 In both cases, the deadline for applying is 30 June 2021 and it is free to apply.